messente/messente-api-node/docs/PricingApi.md

 var apiInstance = new MessenteApi.PricingApi();
 var username = "username_example"; // String | The API username
 var password = "password_example"; // String | The API password
-var country = "country_example"; // String | The country code, for which to get the prices var opts = {
+var country = EE; // String | The country code, for which to get the prices var opts = {
   'format': "format_example" // String | The format of the response.
 Can be either 'json' or 'xml'.
 If not specified, defaults to 'json'.
 };